ashritta/NUS_FinTech_Show-Tell/README.md

 # NUS FinTech Show&Tell
-Caesar Cipher - A substitution cipher that will encrypt your message by rotating the letters with a left shift of 13 characters (ROT13).
+Caesar Cipher - A substitution cipher app that will encrypt your message by rotating the letters with a left shift of either 13 characters (ROT13) or a custom user-specified shift.

 <h3>CI/CD pipeline:</h3>
 <img src="https://user-images.githubusercontent.com/63718042/206505604-ab81ec1a-6e48-40b7-9a0f-8c7229f23791.png" width="900">